YoungFizz/Flipper-Pod/README.md

-# Flipper-Pod
+# NanoPwn #
- The flipper Pod is a handsized device capable of Wifi, Bluetooth, Sub-Ghz, Infared and 13.56Mhz RFID.
+ The NanoPwn is a handsized device capable of Wifi, Bluetooth, Sub-Ghz, Infared and 13.56Mhz RFID.
 The RFID feature is detachable to save space unless needed.
 For around $40 you can create a device which competes with the Flipper zero.

  Features: